jonkavana/Programming-and-Scripting-EOY-Project/README.md

 ## How has the Iris Data Set been adapted to modern literature

+Upon  starting this research into the Fisher Iris Data Set, one of the common links to be returned was in the area of Machine Learning.
+Machine learning, according to [MIT](https://www.technologyreview.com/2018/11/17/103781/what-is-machine-learning-we-drew-you-another-flowchart/ "MIT") is the process of taking data as well as machine learned algorithms and using the two of them together to find and apply patterns in the data.

+The Iris Data Set, as been used with the Support Vector Machine by Ritvik Raj, in order to extract meaning.
+According to [Ritvik Raj](https://rajritvikblog.wordpress.com/2017/06/29/iris-dataset-analysis-python/ "Ritvik Raj") to test against the algorithm to extract vlaue and makes for fascinating read in another area of study.

+## Further research to be conducted
 distinguishable on te non linear branching component linear discriminant model - needs to be reviewed. cluster analysis